dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * properties: a set of key value pairs.
 For every key, an action button with the key used as its label is displayed.
 When the button is pressed, the JSONata expression specified in the value is run
 * perPage: default number of rows to display
 * columns: columns to display.
 Use this option if you need certain fields to be included in the selection value but don't want those values to be included in the table.
 Note that this option is only available in Dashjoin Studio
+* hideColumns: columns to hide on the display.
+Use this option if you need certain fields to be included in the selection value but don't want those values to be included in the table.
+Note that this option is only available in Dashjoin Studio
 * hideTablePagination: if true, hide table pagination (Dashjoin Studio only)
 * hideTableActions: if true, hide export and filter buttons on the table (Dashjoin Studio only)